 The scapula also plays a large role in the ability for you to go overhead.
 A 2:1 ratio of movement between the GH joint and the ST joint must occur to achieve full flexion and abduction of the shoulder.
 Of the 180 total degrees of motion, 120 degrees comes from the GH joint and 60 degrees comes from the ST joint.
 The scapula must upwardly rotate to allow enough room for the head of the humerus, so it does not impinge the acromion process when the arm moves overhead.
 To achieve this upward rotation, a combination of actions between the upper trapezius, lower trapezius, and serratus anterior must occur.
 It is imperative that all three of these muscles act in unison or true upward rotation will not happen.

 |Upper Trapezius||Elevation and Upward Rotation|

 |Serratus Anterior||Protraction and Upward Rotation|

-As you can see from the chart above, while all three of these muscles produce upward rotation of the scapula, they also produce other movements.
-Namely, the upper trapezius and lower trapezius are responsible for opposing actions (elevation and depression).
-If you have a client that has overactive upper traps and inhibited or weak lower traps, the resultant motion is the elevation of the scapula and a disorganized upward rotation.
-This results in the ever common shrugging of the shoulders to allow for them to get their arms overhead.
+As you can see from the chart above, all three of these muscles produce upward rotation of the scapula, but they also produce other movements.
+For example, the upper trapezius and lower trapezius are responsible for opposing actions - elevation and depression.
+If you have a client that has overactive upper traps and inhibited or weak lower traps, the motion presents as the elevation of the scapula and a disorganized upward rotation.
+This results in the too-common shrugging of the shoulders to allow them to get their arms overhead.

 While anatomy and biomechanics can be a daunting task to learn and understand, it sets the framework for assessment, programming, and the execution and performance of training.
-In the later sections of this series, we will take this foundational anatomy knowledge and discuss how it applies to specific aspects of assessment, common problems/injuries that you will see, and considerations for programming and exercise performance.
+In the remaining sections of this series, we will take this foundational anatomy knowledge and discuss how it applies to specific aspects of assessment, common problems and injuries you will see, and considerations for programming and exercise performance.